 God works in our lives in ways that may seem like failures at first.
 From all we can tell, He blew it.
 But as we dig through the rubble of our lives, we’ll discover that in the debris—much of it our own doing—God has providentially worked to bring about a vindication of His promises to us.

 As with the Dan Stele, it took many years to see physical evidence of God’s promise.
 But it was there.

 Today we take it by faith in our lives as well.

-Question: What seeming setbacks in your life has God used to actually bring you further in your relationship with Him?
+Tell me what you think: What seeming setbacks in your life has God used to actually bring you further in your relationship with Him?
 To leave a comment, just click here.